 New Mexico Veterans & Disabled Veterans Benefits

-The following are the New Mexico veterans’ benefits programs for education, employment, housing and healthcare.
+The following are New Mexico veterans’ benefits programs for education, employment, taxes, and healthcare.

 New Mexico Veterans’ Education Benefits

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
+In addition to federal programs such as the GI Bill, veterans benefits programs are provided by the state of New Mexico.

 New Mexico Tuition Waiver and Stipend for Children of Deceased Veterans

-Children between the ages of 16-26 whose veteran parent was killed in action or died as a result of their wounds incurred in battle, qualify for a full tuition waiver at any state funded post-secondary school.
-A $150 stipend, per semester, will be issued to help with books or fees.
+Children between the ages of 16-26 whose veteran parent was killed in action may qualify for a full tuition waiver at any state-funded post-secondary school.
+A $150 stipend per semester may also be issued to help with books or fees.

 Vietnam Veteran Scholarship

-Veterans who have been residents of New Mexico for a minimum of 10 years, served in Vietnam, and were issued the Vietnam Campaign or Service Medal are eligible.
-The Vietnam Veteran Scholarship will pay full tuition and books at any state funded post-secondary school.
+New Mexico veterans in the state for a minimum of 10 years and who were issued the Vietnam Campaign or Service Medal may be eligible for the Vietnam Veteran Scholarship.
+It pays full tuition and books at any state-funded post-secondary school.

 Wartime Veteran Scholarship Fund